Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <ul>
 <li>

-The *K&R* style, used in Kernighan and Ritchie’s *The C Programming Language*, is the one I've chosen for the programs in this book.
+The *K&R* style, used in Kernighan and Ritchie's *The C Programming Language*, is the one I've chosen for the programs in this book.
 In the K&R style, the left brace appears at the end of a line:

 ```C
 if (line_num == MAX_LINES) {